pereira0/Stocks-App/README.md

 ```
 pyinstaller --onefile.spec app.py
 ```
-This will create an executable file on \dist folder that you can run Sample data is already included.
+This will create an executable file on \dist folder that you can run.

+Sample data is already included.

 ---